ADVENT PREPARATION

-In his ministry John uttered one of the most important truths for living the Christian life: "He must increase but I must decrease."
-(Jn3:30) This is a most excellent start for meditation for us who want to take the time of Advent seriously, and use it as a time of preparation for the great feast of our dear Saviour's coming at Christmas.
-This means we passionately desire to prepare our way for the coming of the Christ Child, so we can kneel in adoration and awe at the crib at Midnight Mass and welcome the holy Infant as the humble shepherds did on that first Christmas night.
+Advent is a preparation for the great feast of our dear Saviour’s coming at Christmas that culminates with Midnight Mass.
+That way we can kneel in adoration and awe at the crib after that wonderful Midnight Mass and welcome the holy Infant as the humble shepherds did on that first Christmas night.

-Advent is also a time for us to ponder on our whole dependency on God, for without Him we are nothing.
-There is "really not one true thought or good feeling" we can have without Him.
+Advent is thus a time for us to ponder on our whole dependency on God, for without Him we are nothing.
+There is “really not one true thought or good feeling” we can have without Him.
 There are no good works without Him.
-We even cannot "drive away ... any sinful feeling or any inclination to vice" without Him.
-"It is the Lord who accomplishes every good thing" we ever "think, feel and do."
+We even cannot “drive away ... any sinful feeling or any inclination to vice” without Him.
+“It is the Lord who accomplishes every good thing” we ever “think, feel and do.”

 Of course we cannot think of Advent without a word about prayer.
 It is the living water to quench each soul.
 It is the "golden link" which connects the "wanderer and stranger upon earth with the spiritual world ... [and] with God, the source of life."
 Without it our real selves wither and die, and there is no kernel to life.